 Thin films forming a group of composite materials are becoming more widely used in optics, electronics, and the construction of machines.
 The main tasks of lubricating coatings are the improvement of mechanical properties (hardness, elastic modulus), raise of corrosion resistance, and, above all, reduction of friction and wear.

 One of the most promising materials for that purpose, which fulfill all mentioned requirements, is boron nitride (BN).
-Boron nitride is inorganic chemical compound, consisting of the same number of boron and nitrogen atoms and is isostructural and isoelectronic with carbon.
-The most common and stable phases are soft hexagonal boron nitride hBN and hard cubic boron nitride cBN.
+Boron nitride is an inorganic chemical compound, consisting of the same number of boron and nitrogen atoms and is isostructural and isoelectronic with carbon.
+The most common and stable phases are soft hexagonal boron nitride hBN and hard cubic boron nitride CBN.

 Thin BN films deposited on soft metals (Al, Ag) show significantly lower content of cubic phase than those deposited on hard metallic substrates (Nb, Ta, Ni).

 Advanced Ceramic Materials (ACM) supplies high-quality boron nitride ceramics and related products to meet our customers’ R&D and production needs.
 Please visit https://www.preciseceramic.com/ for more information.